murphytarra/nanodrt/README.md

 # NanoDRT: Fitting Library for EIS DRT Spectroscopy

-NanoDRT is a small python package written in JAX to determine the DRT of EIS Spectroscopy Data.
+NanoDRT is a python package written in JAX to determine the DRT Spectrum of EIS Spectroscopy Data.

 ## Installation